Cağaloğlu

 Cağaloğlu is a quarter located in the Fatih district of Istanbul, Turkey.
 Much of the publishing industry in Istanbul is located in Cağaloğlu.
-It is also famous for its ancient hamam, or Turkish bath, known as the Cağaloğlu Hamam.
+It is also famous for its ancient hamam (bathhouse), known as the Cağaloğlu Hamam.

 Name

 The quarter gets its name from Cigalazade Yusuf Sinan Pasha (Cağaloğlu Yusuf Sinan Paşa; c.
 1545–1605), born as Scipione Cicala, an Ottoman admiral and statesman of Genoese descent, as well as a member of the influential Cicala family of Genoa.
 The original name Cigalaoğlu (meaning "of the Cigala (Cicala) family", or literally "Cigala-son" as a Turkified surname) eventually turned into Cağaloğlu through the course of centuries.